 30 According to the semantic theory of the verb aspect in the Macedonian language, (s.
 Karolak, 2005, Spasov, 2005, Panovska-Dimkova, 2003, Tofoska, 2005, Januševa, 2009) the multiplicative aspect configuration shows multiplication of the moment in the action or of the event/situation comprehended as a moment.
-The superior aspect value, the continuum within the multiplication of the moment takes place, is presented through the part something is happening, and the part many times, which denotes the moment is accepted with the meaning: very short duration of the verb action presented with the verb semanteme, instantaneous action without determining its duration
+The superior aspect value, the continuum within the multiplication of the moment takes place, is presented through the part something is happening, and the part many times, which denotes the moment which is multiplied within the time continuum, presents the subordinated moment aspect.
+The concept moment is accepted with the meaning: very short duration of the verb action presented with the verb semanteme, instantaneous action without determining its duration